Best Vitamin C: A Pharmacist’s Opinion (2026)

 To ensure you choose a quality vitamin C, check the following points:

-- Composition : the product should be free of preservatives, flavors or synthetic colorings.
+• Composition: the product must be free of preservatives, flavors, and synthetic colorants.
 Prefer liposomal vitamin C

 BEST VITAMIN C 🥇